apalache-mc/apalache/CONTRIBUTING.md

 Where possible, implementation trajectories should aim to proceed as a series of small, logically distinct, incremental changes, in the form of small PRs that can be merged quickly.
-This helps manage the load for reviewers and reduces the likelihood that PRs will sit open for longer.
+This helps manage the load for reviewers and reduces the likelihood of merge conflicts or strategically misdirected work.

 Each stage of the process is aimed at creating feedback cycles which align contributors and maintainers to make sure:

-- Contributors don’t waste their time implementing/proposing features which won’t land in `main`.
+- Contributors don’t waste their time implementing/proposing features which won’t land in `unstable`.
 - Maintainers have the necessary context in order to support and review contributions.